 In connection with our research and development collaboration with Shell, we entered into a multiparty collaborative research and license agreement with Iogen Energy Corporation, or Iogen, and Shell in July 2009, which is focused on developing technology to convert cellulosic biomass to ethanol for commercial scale production.
 Either Shell or Iogen may fail to perform their obligations under this collaboration, may breach or terminate the collaboration agreement or otherwise fail to conduct their collaborative activities successfully and in a timely manner.
 Further, they may not devote sufficient resources to the development of technology to convert cellulosic biomass to ethanol or may fail to develop the technology altogether.
 Moreover, disagreements or conflicts amongst the parties could develop and could negatively impact our development efforts or our relationships with Shell and Iogen.
 If any of these events occur, or if we fail to maintain this collaboration with Shell and Iogen, we may be unable to develop technology for use in the production of cellulosic ethanol at commercial scale, which would have an adverse impact on our ability to grow our business.
 In addition, the collaborative research and license agreement with Iogen and Shell terminates in the event (i) our separate license agreements with Shell terminate or (ii) Iogen's separate technology license agreement with Shell terminates.
-In addition, Shell can terminate the collaborative research and license agreement for any or no reason by providing us and Iogen with 30 days notice.
-Any unilateral action by Shell to terminate either its separate license agreements with us or logen will prevent any further research and development activities under the multi-party collaboration.
+In addition, Shell can terminate the collaborative research and license agreement or no reason by providing us and Iogen with 30 days notice.
+Any unilateral action by Shell to terminate either its separate license agreements with us or Iogen will prevent any further research and development activities under the multi-party collaboration.
 As a result, our ability to pursue research and development activities relating to the conversion of cellulosic biomass and our biofuels programs may be adversely impacted.

-We do not yet know what impact, if any, the proposed joint venture recently announced by Shell and Cosan will have on our business.
+We do not yet know what impact, if any, the Shell and Cosan joint venture in Brazil will have on our business.

-In February 2010, Shell International Petroleum Company Limited, or Shell International, an affiliate of Shell, announced that it had signed a non-binding memorandum of understanding with Cosan S.A. with the intention of forming a joint venture in Brazil for the production of ethanol, sugar and power, and the supply, distribution and retail of transportation fuels.
+In August 2010, Shell International Petroleum Company Limited, or Shell International, an affiliate of Shell, announced that it had signed a binding agreement with Cosan S.A. to form a joint venture in Brazil for the production of ethanol, sugar and power, and the supply, distribution and retail of transportation fuels.
 According to the announcement, Shell International would contribute to the joint venture, among other assets, Shell's equity interest in us.
-The consummation of the joint venture is subject to the negotiation and execution of final transaction documentation, the satisfactory completion of due diligence and the receipt of regulatory approvals, among other conditions.
-As a result, there can be no certainty when or if the joint venture will be consummated.
-If the joint venture is formed, we do not know whether we will receive any benefits from it.
-Moreover, the joint venture may impact Shell's willingness to continue to fund our collaborative research program and to commercialize any advanced biofuels that may be produced utilizing our technology, and on the timing of any such commercialization.
-Any of these events, or other decisions made by Shell with respect to the proposed joint venture, could have a material adverse effect on our business.
+The consummation of the joint venture is subject to the receipt of regulatory approvals, among other conditions.
+If the joint venture is consummated, we do not know whether we will receive any benefits from it.